-- Green growth within rural communities relies on the skills available in the workforce.
-Diversifying those skills stands to introduce the rural economy to other sectors, and make the rural economy less dependent on seasonal activities. - Digital skills are now essential for full participation in social and economic life.
-However, a Parliamentary inquiry into digital skills reported that "there is a digital divide where up to 12.6 million of the adult UK population lack basic digital skills.
+- Green growth within rural communities relies on the skills available within the workforce.
+Diversifying those skills would allow the rural economy to diversify into other sectors, making the rural economy less dependent on seasonal activities. - Digital skills are now essential for full participation in social and economic life.
+However, a parliamentary inquiry into digital skills reported that "there is a digital divide where up to 12.6 million of the adult UK population lack basic digital skills.
 An estimated 5.8 million people have never used the internet at all.
-This digital skills gap is costing the UK economy an estimated £63 billion a year in lost additional GDP."1 - Our own research has found that there is a lack of digital skills and confidence in using technology, which impacts both businesses and personal life.
-Businesses are unable to take advantage of the potential of social media, online bookings, or travel sites, and individuals, particularly older persons, are unable to take advantage of online services, such as food deliveries and online banking. - Inability to use online services again places dependency on car use, which in turn contributes to emissions and congestion in rural towns where the larger shops, such as supermarkets, are found.
+This digital skills gap is costing the UK economy an estimated £63 billion a year in lost additional GDP." - Our own research has found that there is a lack of digital skills and confidence in using technology, which impacts both businesses and personal life.
+Businesses are unable to take advantage of the potential of social media, online bookings or travel sites, and individuals, particularly older persons, are unable to take advantage of online services, such as food deliveries and online banking. - Inability to use online services again places dependency on car use, which in turn contributes to emissions and congestion in rural towns where the larger shops, such as supermarkets, are found.

-- That the digital skills gap costs the UK economy an estimated £63 billion a year in lost additional GDP strongly suggests the value that could be unlocked by investment in diversifying skills.
-When doing so, the government must ensure those skills will benefit and contribute to a green future. - There should also be more support for developing land-based apprenticeships.
+That the digital skills gap costs the UK economy an estimated £63 billion a year in lost additional GDP strongly suggests the value that could be unlocked by investment in diversifying skills.
+In doing so, the Government must ensure those skills will benefit and contribute to a green future.